oklas/react-textarea-autocomplete/README.md

 - **dataProvider** is called after each keystroke to get data what the suggestion list should display (array or promise resolving array)
 - **component** is the component for render the item in suggestion list.
 It has `selected` and `entity` props provided by React Textarea Autocomplete
 - **output** (Optional for string based item.
 If the item is an object this method is *required*) This function defines text which will be placed into textarea after the user makes a selection.
+    In case you want to specify caret position after selecting emoji, you can return object with caretPosition parameter instead of string.
+Caret position defaults to end.
     Default behavior for string based item is string: `<TRIGGER><ITEM><TRIGGER>`).
 This method should **always** return a unique string.

 ## [Example of usage](http://react-textarea-autocomplete.surge.sh/)